shwezhu/shwezhu.github.io/content/post/golang/basics/011-goroutines-select.md

 title: Golang并发学习之Select
 date: 2023-05-21 21:22:11
 categories:
- - Golang
+ - golang
- - Basics
+ - basics
 tags:
- - Golang
+ - golang
- - Concurrency
+ - concurrency
 ---

 ## 1. `select` will block if none of its case cannot run